asa-dillahunty/Maze-Generation-and-Solving/README.md

 **Maze 4**

-For a visual, watch [this video demonstration](https://youtu.be/EH_vHpoNSf0) I created of the maze generated in the previous video using Recursive Backtracking.
+For a visual, watch [this video demonstration](https://youtu.be/EH_vHpoNSf0) I created of the maze generated in the previous video being solved using Recursive Backtracking.
 The grey cells are visited cells that resulted in a dead end, while the pink cells show the current solution's path.